KahHan19/Neural-Transformer-for-Video-Sign-Language-Generation/README.md

 8. Run the `training.py` file in the Progressive Transformer folder (make sure the correct config is utilized, as noted in the #Change here# section).

 - Note: `dw_plot_video.py` is important for drawing skeleton poses for DWPose.
 It uses code from rtmlib ([GitHub Repository](https://github.com/Tau-J/rtmlib)) and is implemented to be compatible with the transformer.

+## Information about the Code
+The code consists of three sections:
+- **DWPose_RTMB:** This is the rtmlib from Jiang, Tao ([GitHub Repository](https://github.com/Tau-J/rtmlib)).
+This part of the code performs DWPose and draws the skeletal keypoints for the poses.
+Note that the code was also changed to make it compatible with our project.
+- **Counter_embedding:** Adds counter values to the skeleton keypoints estimates (done right after pose estimation for the dataset).
+- **Progressive Transformer:** An adjusted version of Ben Saunders' Progressive Transformer ([saunders2020progressive](https://arxiv.org/abs/2004.14874)) to make it DWPose compatible.

 ## Citations